ohmanimblind/UCR-W26-CS205-AP/README.md

-# CS205 Final Project: AI-Assisted Feature Development
+# CS205 Final Project: Anthony Padilla
+# netID: apadi089
 ## Overview

 For this final project, you will use **AI coding agents** to extend a simple Mood Tracking web application into a more full-featured health and wellness platform.
 The base app lets users log their mood on a 1-5 scale, view daily/weekly graphs, and import/export data as JSON.